jup-ag/space-station/guides/4-dca/1-how-to-dca.md

     - '#' of Orders Left - The number of orders remaining with this DCA request.
     - Next Order - The date and time of the next order to be executed.
     - Created - The date and time when the DCA was submitted.
 6. **Close and Withdraw:** Use this to cancel and close the DCA.
-This will halt the progress on the DCA order and withdrawal all funds in the order to your wallet.
+This will halt the progress on the DCA order and withdraw all funds in the order to your wallet.

 ### Active DCA Orders
 ![DCA-3](../img/dca/dca-3.png)